interlock-network/bouncer/docs/README.md

 ### I've installed Bouncer!
 How can I make sure it's working as expected?

-Post the following known-unsafe link in a channel Interlock-Bouncer is monitoring:
+Post the following known-unsafe link in a channel Bouncer is monitoring:
 `http://phishing.com`

-Your message should immediately be deleted and Interlock-Bouncer should post the following:
+Your message should immediately be deleted and Bouncer should post the following:

 ```